spectrocloud/librarium/docs/docs-content/clusters/edge/networking/local-registry.md

 8. Click **Save Changes**.

 9. Deploy a new Edge cluster with your updated profile.
-Or if you have an active cluster, update the cluster to use the new version of the cluster profile.
-The initial download of the images still requires a connection to the external network, but subsequent images pulls will be from the local harbor registry.
+Or, if you have an active cluster, update the cluster to use the new version of the cluster profile.
+The initial download of the images will require a connection to the external network as the images are sourced from the original repository.
+Subsequent image pulls are sourced from the local Harbor registry.

 ## Validation